 CAUTIONThe fit of the inner section is critical; if it’s too loose, installing the nib and feed will force the inner section into the interior of the pen.
 You get only one chance to do this right; turning the inner section too far will ruin the pen.

 From about 1934 until America entered World War II in 1941, Sheaffer produced pens under at least two sub-brands, WASP and VACUUM-FIL.
 Among the pens branded VACUUM-FIL was a very simple (and attractive) celluloid twist filler:

 This pen, while good looking, is troublesome to resac.
 The section installs into the barrel with a friction fit like that in an A. A. Waterman pen, but there is no special mechanism at the back to allow easy assembly.
 The transparent amber twist knob shown in the photo is threaded into the barrel end (right-hand thread), with a nipple for the sac.
 There are small heat-stamped arrows on the knob and the barrel to show correct alignment when the knob is screwed all the way in.

 Cement the end of the sac to the knob’s nipple (photo below), and set the pen aside to dry overnight.
 Remove the hemostat carefully, guiding the knob so that it gently aligns itself with the barrel.
-(Do not simply let it snap into position, or you might be repeating the taping and cementing operations.)
+(Do not simply let it snap into position, or you might find yourself repeating the cementing operations.)
 Screw the knob all the way in, turning the friction-fit section along with the knob to keep the sac from becoming twisted.
-Then turn the section less than 1⁄8 turn more to put just a little tension on things.
+Then turn the section less than turn more to put just a little tension on things.